-In order to attract and secure top management consulting talent it is often cost effective and efficient to employ the services of an executive recruitment firm on a retained basis.
+In order to attract and secure top management consulting talent, it is often cost-effective and efficient to employ the services of a recruitment firm.
+This can be on a contingency basis (or “success only”) or retained executive selection or “search”.
 This is particularly the case if you are seeking elusive candidates with specific expertise.
-Alternatively it may be that the appointment requires sensitive handling.
+Alternatively, it may be that the appointment requires sensitive handling.

 But not all executive recruitment or ‘search and selection’ firms are the same.
 Success in finding the perfect hire is dependent on ensuring that you pick the most appropriate recruiter for your assignment.